For

 beeswax?
 Beeswax is a natural product, collected after harvesting honey.

-Beeswax can be found from honey farmers, and below are several bee farms
+Beeswax can be found from honey farmers, and below are a couple of bee farms

 Tahuya